Q-Bukold/TikTok-Content-Scraper/README.md

 # Advanced Usage
 ## Alternatives to saving the data on drive
 The scraper can download metadata and content (video file, images) as well as return them as variables.
-Metadata is returned as a dictionary or saved as a `.json` file, and content is saved as `.mp4` / `.jpeg` or returned in raw form.
+Metadata is returned as a dictionary or saved as a `.json` file, and content is saved as `.mp4` / `.jpeg` + `.mp3` or returned as an array of binaries.
 Remember the rule: what is not downloaded is returned.

 ```python
 from TT_Scraper import TT_Scraper